Education in Thailand: Vocational education

 The Vocational Education Commission manages 416 vocational institutions of higher learning in Thailand.

 Technical and vocational education (TVE) begins at the senior high school level where students begin to follow either general or vocational education tracks.
-At present, around 60 percent of students follow the general education programmes.
+At present, around 60 per cent of students follow the general education programmes.
 However, the government is endeavouring to achieve an equal balance between general and vocational education.

 Three levels of TVE are offered: the Certificate in Vocational Education (Por Wor Chor) which is taken during the upper secondary period; the Technical Diploma (Por Wor Sor), taken after school-leaving age; and the Higher Diploma on which admission to university for a bachelor's degree programme may be granted.
 Vocational education is also provided by private institutions.

 In 2016, Thailand's first technical vocational education and training (TVET) hub started in the northern province of Chiang Mai.
 TVET is a model that provides knowledge and skills required for workplaces, using formal, non-formal and informal learning.